 Over the coming months, The Central Minnesota Catholic will examine the seven themes of Catholic social teaching.
-Included are an article explaining the theme, a feature story highlighting the theme and items for lesson planning.
+Included are an article explaining the theme, a feature story highlighting the theme (see related story: Young Princeton man finds purpose, understanding, belonging at church) and items for lesson planning.

 Mike Nelson | Catholic News Service